Discover our Danube Delta tours

-The Danube Delta is also the home of almost 16,000 people, a cultural mix of Romanians, Russians, Ukrainians, Lipovans, Greeks and Turks, who live mostly isolated and dependent on traditional activities like fishing.
-While you’ll be surely impressed by their way of life and delicious fish dishes, take into consideration that most of them live on the edge of poverty as there are limited work opportunities in the Danube Delta.
+The Delta is the home of almost 16,000 people, a cultural mix of Romanians, Lipovans, and Ukrainians who live mostly isolated and dependent on fishing and tourism.
+If you’re impressed by their way of life, consider that many live on the edge of poverty as there are limited jobs in the delta.

-Act as a responsible traveler, protect nature and help local communities by buying only local products and services during your Danube Delta tour.
+You can help protect nature and local communities by buying only local products and services during your Danube Delta tour.